-Thank you for choosing the Beacon Power Smart Powerä M5, Power Conversion System - a "one box" solution optimized for utility-connected renewable energy installations.
+Thank you for choosing the Beacon Power Smart Powerä M5 Plus, Power Conversion System - a "one box" solution optimized for utility-connected renewable energy installations.

-The M5 Power Conversion System (PCS) integrates a 5 kVA DC-to-AC inverter with a 100 Amp DC-to-DC battery charger for grid interconnection of a photovoltaic (PV) array and critical circuit backup power functionality.
+The M5 Plus Power Conversion System (PCS) integrates a 5 kVA DC-to-AC inverter with a 100 Amp DCto-DC battery charger for grid interconnection of a photovoltaic (PV) array and critical circuit backup power functionality.
 The outdoor-rated chassis contains all the necessary components except for the battery circuit breaker to support a typical residential or light-commercial renewable energy system.

 Power from the sun is efficiently exported to the utility on the customer's side of the electric meter, running the meter backwards (where net-metering is permitted - contact your local utility).
-The battery bank is constantly monitored by the M5 and charged as necessary in order to enable it to supply power within 30 milliseconds if the utility power (the "grid") should fail.
+The battery bank is constantly monitored and charged by the M5 Plus to ensure its readiness to supply critical backup power if the utility power (the "grid") should fail.
 When the grid is restored, the batteries are recharged from the renewable energy source.

-The Smart Power M5 is ready to operate in the utility-connected mode "out of the box" - as soon as it is installed, without further configuration, when standard PV and battery equipment is utilized.
-Three LED indicators provide a simple means of monitoring the M5's operating status.
+The Smart Power M5 Plus is ready to operate in the utility-connected mode "out of the box" - as soon as it is installed, without further configuration, when standard PV and battery equipment is utilized.
+Three LEDs and an LCD display provide a simple means of monitoring the M5 Plus's operating status.
 For customized systems, setpoints and operational function may be changed and monitored through the Beacon Power Smart Powerä Monitor software.
-An external computer connects to the M5 via an isolated RS-485 interface.
+An external computer connects to the M5 Plus via an isolated RS-485 interface.

-This manual is oriented toward PV applications; hence, the DC input to the M5 will be referred to as the "PV input".
+This manual is oriented toward PV applications; hence, the DC input to the M5 Plus will be referred to as the "PV input".